(847) 285-4200

 The gold standard for diagnosis of a calcific deposit in the shoulder is a series of standard radiographs (X-rays).
 The X-rays are taken in different planes to help identify the size, location, and texture of the deposit.
 Ususally the diagnosis is very clear on the front-to-back projection, although careful evaluation of all views are necessary to observe a deposit that is obscured by the overlying humeral head.
 The standard radiographic series can be useful to not only diagnose but also follow the progression of the diseae.
 Sometimes MRI can be used to confirm in three dimensions the appearance of the deposit, to identify any other abnormalities in the shoulder, and to help plan for arthroscopic (surgical) removal, when necessary.

 The treatment of calcific tendonitis can consist of a trial of oral medications, a corticosteroid injection, and physical therapy.
-Often when the condition is highly painful, or has been occurring over weeks to months, Dr. Obermeyer may discuss with you a procedure performed in the office under local anesthesia called barbotage, which involves identifying the deposit and repeatedly inserting and removing a needle while a corticosteroid is administered, delivering a two-fold therapeutic benefit.
+Often when the condition is highly painful, or has been occurring over weeks to months, shoulder surgeon Dr. Obermeyer may discuss with you a procedure performed in the office under local anesthesia called barbotage, which involves identifying the deposit and repeatedly inserting and removing a needle while a corticosteroid is administered, delivering a two-fold therapeutic benefit.
 First, the barbotage involves a mechanical disruption of the deposit, which not only immediately allows dissipation in the calcium crystals present but allows the healing cells of the body access to remove the remainder of any calcium on their own.
 Secondly, the corticosteroid injection part of the barbotage permits the administration of a cortisone medication right into the area of abnormality, which improves pain and allows patients to resume activities.

 There is a small fraction of patients diagnosed with calcific tendonitis (~10%) that do not respond to some of the treatments mentioned above and require arthroscopic removal.
 This is performed as an outpatient procedure which allows Dr. Obermeyer to see the deposit and remove it with arthroscopic instruments.
 This is done minimally invasively as an outpatient, and allows Dr. Obermeyer to treat any concurrent pathology in the shoulder.
 If there is a large amount of calcium in the tendon, sometimes after the calcium is removed the surrounding rotator cuff tissue requires a small repair.
 Dr. Obermeyer will discuss with you the specifics of your individual case so you know what to expect at the time of the procedure based on your individual circumstances.
 Generally, the outcomes of arthroscopy for this condition are excellent with complete eradication of the problem in the majority of cases on final follow up.